tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 select event from bp into out;
 ```

-A slightly more complex example that uses both operators and the tremor scripting langauge
+A slightly more complex example that uses both operators and the tremor scripting language
-with the query langauge all together:
+with the query language all together:

 ```tremor
 define grouper::bucket operator kfc;